 Queensland Transport regulations allow the use of tinting film on side and rear windows of motor vehicles provided at least 35 percent of light still makes its way through the tinted glass.

 RACQ Car Fact Sheets relating to Cars and the environment.
-View our selection of fact sheets, or contact RACQ Technical Advice if you require further information and assistance.
+View our selection of fact sheets, or contact RACQ Motoring Advice if you require further information and assistance.

 6 fact sheets available